How to Close Your NZ Bank Account (in New Zealand or Overseas)

 - Use an international bank draft

 - Use an online foreign exchange broker like XE Money or Wise which, in most cases, offer the lowest rates.

-Check out How to Send Money Overseas from a New Zealand Bank Account for a complete guide.
+Check out How to Send Money Overseas from a New Zealand Bank Account for a complete guide on the process.

 - Transfer any remaining balance to another bank account.
-(XE Money is an easy option from overseas if you have your bank account number.
-Otherwise, you may need to contact your bank to write you an international bank draft).
+(XE Money and Wise are easy options from overseas if you have your bank account number.
+Otherwise, you may need to contact your bank to write you an international bank draft)

 - Have your passport number, bank account number and any access codes on hand

-- Contact your bank at their overseas phone number (be aware that some banks require you to contact the specific branch that you opened your bank account)
+- Contact your bank at their overseas phone number (be aware that some banks require you to contact the specific branch where you opened your bank account).

 Once you have gone through the identification process over the phone, in most cases, you will be able to close your bank account over the phone.
 Additionally, you might be asked to mail or email an identification document (i.e. your passport or New Zealand driver’s license).